PeterLenting/topography-game/README.md

 The responsiveness of the page was tested at all times during the development of the game.
 Locally as well as on GITHUB pages using Chrome developer tools.

 ### Manual testing

 I played the game myself and had other people playing it as well during the development.
 This is a reliable way of discovering whether everything works as it should.

 **How to play?**

 Click the 'How to play?'-button
-See whether you're being scrolled down to 'About the Game' **Back to the game**
+See whether you're being scrolled down to 'About the Game'

+**Back to the game**

 Click the 'Back to the game'-button
 See whether you're being scrolled up to 'Who is this Cyclist?'.

 **Let's play**

 Click the 'Let's Play'-button
 See whether the game starts: first image is shown without name and flag.
 Beneath the image the input-field, submit-button, hint-button, 'Round' and 'Score' are shown.

 **Right answer**

 Give the right answer
 Click the 'Submit'-button
 See whether the image flips and the name of the rider and the flag of his nation is shown.
 The message 'Yes, that's him!' should appear, and under that the 'Next Challenge'-button should be shown.
 'Score' should be raised by three.

 **Wrong answer (Wrong Rider)**

 Type in the name of another rider in the game
 Click the 'Submit'-button
 See whether image blurs and the 'Nope, that's not him'-message, the 'Try Again'-button and the 'Give Up'-button appear.

 **Try Again**

 Click the 'Try Again'-button
-See whether the image unblurs and the input-field, 'Submit'-button, 'Hint'-button, 'Round' and 'Score' are shown.
-Type in the name of another rider in the game.
+See whether the image unblurs and the input-field, 'Submit'-button, 'Hint'-button, 'Round' and 'Score' are shown Type in the name of another rider in the game
-Click the 'Submit'-button.
+Click the 'Submit'-button
-See whether the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button.
+See whether the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button
 And see that there is 0 added to 'Score'.

 **Give Up**

 See whether the image flips and the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button.
 And see that there is 0 added to 'Score'.

 **Wrong answer (Random Letters)**

 Type in some random letters (not the name of another rider in the game).
 Click the 'Submit'-button.
 See whether image blurs and the 'Nope, that's not him'-message, the 'Try Again'-button and the 'Give Up'-button appear.

 **Try Again**

 Click the 'Try Again'-button.
 See whether the image unblurs and the input-field, 'Submit'-button, 'Hint'-button, 'Round' and 'Score' are shown.
 Type in the name of another rider in the game.
 Click the 'Submit'-button.
 See whether the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button.
 And see that there is 0 added to 'Score'.

 **Give Up**

 See whether the image flips and the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button.
 And see that there is 0 added to 'Score'.

 **Get hint**

 Click the 'Give me a Hint'-button
 See whether the image flips and the flag of the riders home country is shown and the 'Hint'-button is hidden.
 Type in the name of another rider in the game.
 Click the 'Submit'-button.
 See whether image blurs and the 'Nope, that's not him'-message, the 'Try Again'-button and the 'Give Up'-button appear.

 **Try Again**

 Click the 'Try Again'-button
 See whether the image unblurs and the input-field, 'Submit'-button, 'Round' and 'Score' are shown.
 Type in the name of another rider in the game
 Click the 'Submit'-button
 See whether the name of the rider and the flag of his nation is shown, together with the 'Sorry, no score'-message and the 'Next Challenge'-button.
 And see that there is 0 added to 'Score'.

 **Next Challenge**

 Check whether the input-field, 'Submit'-button, 'Hint'-button, 'Round' and 'Score' are shown.
 Check whether a new image is shown without the name and the nation of the rider.
 The rider should not have been displayed before.
 Every rider in the game (10 in total) should only be shown once.

 **Scorebord**

 Give a good answer and see whether three points are added to 'Score'.
-Ask for a hint, then give the right answer and see whether three points are added to 'Score'.
+Ask for a hint, then give the right answer and see whether two points are added to 'Score'.

 **Play again**

 Game should start again.
 Startscreen should be shown and every image can be shown again if the player clicks the 'Let's Play!'-button.

 ### Improvements after testing
 A bug that came up in the end after I had made some adjustments to the rungame()-function was that the names of all the riders in the game were seen as correct on all images.
 This of course was not the way the game is intended.
 I fixed this by making indexOf() a Boolean by adding '> -1'.